-This post on limiting Christmas gifts is sponsored by Carter’s; however, all thoughts and opinions expressed are my own.
+This post on limiting Christmas gifts to only 3 gifts for Christmas or 4 gifts for Christmas is sponsored by Carter’s; however, all thoughts and opinions expressed are my own.

 Of course, Christmas isn’t really about gifts, and birthdays will happen with or without a cake, presents, and people singing to you.
 And maybe you’re holier than I and shun gifts for the holidays or birthdays, appreciating the simple things in your life every single day.